-Learn more about the standards that NCOA's National Institute of Senior Centers developed to improve their senior center operations today—and position themselves for the future.
+Learn more about the standards NCOA's National Institute of Senior Centers developed to help senior centers improve their operations today—and position them for the future.

-NCOA’s National Institute of Senior Centers (NISC) offers the nation’s only National Senior Center Accreditation Program.
-To advance the quality of senior centers nationwide, NISC developed an accreditation program with nine standards of excellence for senior center operations.
+NCOA’s National Institute of Senior Centers (NISC) offers the nation’s only National Senior Center Standards of Excellence and Accreditation Program.
+To advance the quality of senior centers nationwide, NISC developed the Standards of Excellence across nine areas of senior center operations and provides a self-assessment process for senior centers to engage stakeholders and that leads to our Peer Reviewed Accreditation.
 These standards serve as a guide for all senior centers to improve their operations today—and position themselves for the future.

 Steps to Beginning NISC Self-Assessment and Accreditation

-- Submit an Intent to Self-Assess form, which can be filled out online.
+3. Submit an Intent to Self-Assess form, which is filled out online